brokensandals/per-ring-request/README.md

 (server/add-middleware wrap-setup-memoization)
 ```

-Memoization only occurs within the dynamic extend of this middleware.
+Memoization only occurs within the dynamic scope of this middleware.

 ### Memoize a block of code